OddBloke/promiditheus/README.md

     instrument: contrabass
 ```

+All queries must return a value between 0 and 1: this is used to index into the available notes for
+a given instrument.
+Any values outside of that range will be discarded.

 The MIDI events generated for each query will be emitted on separate channels, based on the order
 in which they are defined in the lead sheet.
 (In this example, `cpu` events will be emitted on
 channel 0 and `ram` events on channel 1.)
 When `promiditheus-generate` is used, they will each be